House Extension Cost

 £40,000

-When it comes to building an extension to the final cost will depend on a wide range of choices you make.
-The most important of those choices is the size and type of extension you choose to build.
-This is then followed by the level of finish you want.
+When it comes to building an extension, the final cost will depend on a wide range of choices you make.
+The most important of those choices is the size and type of extension you choose to build, followed by the level of finish you want.

-For a basic finish, with just the bare essentials built, you are looking at costs of £900 - £1.700 per m2.
-To upgrade to a high-quality finish, with top range and bespoke choices throughout the cost will be in the range of £1,750 - £2,200 per m2.
+For a basic finish, with just the bare essentials built, you are looking at house extension costs of £900 to £1.700 per m².
+To upgrade to a high-quality finish, with top range and bespoke choices throughout, the cost will be around £1,750 to £2,200 per m².

 You can lower your cost per meter square by building over more floors.
 The more floors you build, the cheaper the extra space is per m².
 This is because a large percentage of the costs go towards building the foundations for the new space.